 Although the ‘IND’ generally processes applications within two weeks, we recommend that you start the process early, i.e. approximately three months before you plan to enter Holland, as it may take some time for you to gather all of the required documentation.

-Students from Nepal, Bangladesh and Pakistan have to be aware they have to transfer the full refundable amount of the living expenses (10.500 euro for the first year ) to the bank account of Fontys.
+Students from Nepal, Bangladesh, Pakistan, Cameroon and Nigeria have to be aware they have to transfer the full refundable amount of the living expenses (10.800 euro for the first year ) to the bank account of Fontys.
 Proof by financial documents you have access to this amount will not be accepted.
 Please note that the visa process for students with a nationality from Bangladesh, Nepal and Pakistan takes 3 months.
 Fontys therefore counts an application process of 5 months for these students.
 Consequently, the application deadlines for these students differ from the regular deadline:

 September intake – 31st of March